Alina0906/DD2424/README.md

 # Dataset

-The Oxford-IIIT Pet Dataset [Dataset]([https://www.robots.ox.ac.uk/~vgg/data/pets/])  a 37 category pet dataset with roughly 200 images for each class. \
+The [Oxford-IIIT Pet Dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/)  a 37 category pet dataset with roughly 200 images for each class. \
 The images have a large variations in scale, pose and lighting.
 All images have an associated ground truth annotation of breed, head ROI, and pixel level trimap segmentation.

 ## Basic Classification